LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 The data is downloaded from **The Danish Geodata Agency** - [http://download.kortforsyningen.dk](http://download.kortforsyningen.dk)

 > ###What is a elevation model?
-> An elevation model reflects the elevation of a landscape.
+> An elevation model reflects the **elevation of a landscape**.
 The model can be represented by the points (X, Y) of known height (Z).
 The height refers to a well-defined level, usually sea level.
 Often the items organized in a uniform network.
 >
 > Targeted different applications distinguish between two types of elevation models:
 >
-> A digital terrain model contains elevation data for the basic terrain of coastal lines, rivers and lakes.
+> A **digital terrain model** contains elevation data for the basic terrain of coastal lines, rivers and lakes.
-> A surface model includes elevation data for vegetation, buildings, structures, etc. It shows forests and reflect human structures such as houses, roads, and vegetation on the land - it is located on the ground surface.
+> A **digital surface model** includes elevation data for vegetation, buildings, structures, etc. It shows forests and reflect human structures such as houses, roads, and vegetation on the land - it is located on the ground surface.
 >
-> The terrain model can also be presented as contour lines with a certain equidistance, as is known from maps.
+> The terrain model can also be presented as **contour lines** with a certain equidistance, as is known from maps.
 Contour lines are generated from contiguous terrain points at a certain level.
 >
 >
 > **Datacollection**